Acrylic paint: Differences between acrylic and oil paint

 Another difference between oil and acrylic paint is the cleanup.
 Acrylic paint can be cleaned out of a brush with any soap, while oil paint needs a specific type to be sure to get all the oil out of the brushes.
 Also, it is easier to let a palette with oil paint dry and then scrape the paint off, whereas one can easily clean wet acrylic paint with water.

 Difference between acrylic and watercolor paint

 The biggest difference is that acrylic paint is opaque, whereas watercolor paint is translucent in nature.
 Watercolors take about 5 to 15 minutes to dry while acrylics take about 10 to 20 minutes.
-In order to change the tone or shade of a watercolor pigment, you change the percentage of water mixed in to the color.
-For brighter colors, add more water.
-For darker colors, add less water.
-In order to create lighter or darker colors with acrylic paints, you add white or black.
+In order to change the tone or shade of a watercolor pigment, one changes the percentage of water mixed in to the color.
+For brighter colors, one adds more water.
+For darker colors, one adds less water.
+In order to create lighter or darker colors with acrylic paints, one adds white or black.

 Another difference is that watercolors must be painted onto a porous surface, primarily watercolor paper.
 Acrylic paints can be used on many different surfaces.

 Both acrylic and watercolor are easy to clean up with water.
 Acrylic paint should be cleaned with soap and water immediately following use.
 Watercolor paint can be cleaned with just water.